Mark Lowcock: Career with the UN

-Since 2019, Lowcock has been a member of the World Economic Forum High-Level Group on Humanitarian Investing, co-chaired by Børge Brende, Kristalina Georgieva and Peter Maurer.
+From 2019, Lowcock was a member of the World Economic Forum High-Level Group on Humanitarian Investing, co-chaired by Børge Brende, Kristalina Georgieva and Peter Maurer.

-COVID-19 Global Humanitarian Response Plan

-In his role as the UN’s humanitarian chief Mark Lowcock coordinated the COVID-19 Global Humanitarian Response Plan (GHRP).
-The GHRP is the international community’s primary fundraising vehicle to respond to the humanitarian impacts of the virus in low- and middle-income countries and support their efforts to fight it.
-It aggregates relevant COVID-19 appeals from across the UN System, includes inputs from NGOs and NGO consortiums, and reflects local organizations’ role in the response.
-The GHRP complements other plans such as those developed by the International Red Cross and Red Crescent Movement, the Global Fund’s programme to safeguard work to combat AIDS, tuberculosis and malaria, and the Vaccine Alliance’s (Gavi) work to keep future generations free from measles.

-Nearly 250 million acutely vulnerable people across 63 countries are covered by the updated GHRP with needs totaling $10.3 billion.
-Activity funded by the GHRP includes the delivery of laboratory equipment to test for the virus, and treat those infected, the installation of handwashing stations in camps and settlements, public health information campaigns on how to prevent community transmission, the provision of personal protective equipment (PPE) for front-line medical workers, training for support services around sexual violence and intimate partner violence, the delivery of food and nutrition programmes, and the creation of airbridges across Africa, Asia and Latin America for the movement of humanitarian workers and supplies.
+In his role as the UN's humanitarian chief Mark Lowcock coordinated the COVID-19 Global Humanitarian Response Plan (GHRP).
+The GHRP was the international community's primary fundraising vehicle to respond to the humanitarian impacts of the virus in low- and middle-income countries and support their efforts to fight it.
+Nearly 250 million acutely vulnerable people across 63 countries were covered by the updated GHRP with needs totaling $10.3 billion.
+Activity funded by the GHRP included the delivery of laboratory equipment to test for the virus, and treat those infected, the installation of handwashing stations in camps and settlements, public health information campaigns on how to prevent community transmission, the provision of personal protective equipment (PPE) for front-line medical workers, training for support services around sexual violence and intimate partner violence, the delivery of food and nutrition programmes, and the creation of airbridges across Africa, Asia and Latin America for the movement of humanitarian workers and supplies.

 Publishing career

+Lowcock has been a frequent media commentator on humanitarian issues.
+He has written opinion articles for the Washington Post, the Financial Times, the Telegraph, the Times, the Guardian, CNN and others.
+He has also published three books.
 In August 2020 Troubador Publishing announced the release in January 2021 of Lowcock's book Ten Generations, which they describe as "an extraordinary piece of social and family history".
-Gordon Brown has praised the book as "... a great achievement ..... eminently readable".
+Gordon Brown praised the book as "... a great achievement ..... eminently readable".

-Lowcock has written about his time at the UN in a book, Relief Chief: A Manifesto for Saving Lives in Dire Times, published by the Center for Global Development on May 17, 2022.
+Lowcock wrote about his time at the UN in a book, Relief Chief: A Manifesto for Saving Lives in Dire Times, published by the Center for Global Development on 17 May 2022.
 Rory Stewart described it as "A scrupulously honest, thoughtful testimony on what it takes to fight for effective humanitarian relief by one of the most distinguished international civil servants.
 Never preaching, avoiding jargon, alert to politics, nuance, and practicality, Lowcock draws strong, impressive, and wise conclusions on how the world could improve its response to the mounting tragedies which surround us."

+In October 2024, his book, co-authored with Ranil Dissanayake, titled "The Rise and Fall of the Department for International Development," was published.
+It discusses Britain's international development policies from the late 1990s to the early 2020s.
+Bill Gates said, "This book serves as an important reminder that the world has made incredible progress improving lives of the poorest people - and can do so again."